ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ```

 The forged package would be called `BSgenome.LatinName.custom.mySpecies`, where `LatinName` could be something like `Scerevisia` (taken from the seed file) and `mySpecies` could be something like `sacCer2`.

+4. Check if the `nf-validation` Nextflow plugin or any other nf-core tools could help the user to create the input CSV.

 ## Credits